ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-11-24-antipatterns.md

   - design patterns
 ---

-This post contains notes from Brown, Malveau, McCormick, and Mowbray's 1998 book *AntiPatterns*.
+This post contains notes from Brown, Malveau, McCormick, and Mowbray's 1998 book *AntiPatterns*, which goes into far more detail than I do here and is definitely worth a read.

 *Good patterns* applied in *the wrong context* are antipatterns.